netdisco/cumulus-netdisco-demo/README.md

 # Update SNMP and LLDP config

-Then ssh to the oob-mgmt-server node and clone this repo and run the Ansible configuration to update all switches to enable SNMP and amend LLDP config.
+Then ssh to the oob-mgmt-server node and clone this repo and run the Ansible configuration to update all switches to enable SNMP and amend LLDP config:

+    ansible-playbook deploy.yml

 # Deploy Netdisco from Docker